wolfSSL/wolfBoot/IDE/Renesas/e2studio_CCRX/Readme.md

 ### 1) Key generation

 ```
+$ cd <wolfBoot>
 $ export PATH:$PATH:<wolfBoot>/tools/keytools
-$ keygen --ed255519 -g ./pri-ed25519.der
+$ keygen --ecc256 -g ./pri-ecc256.der
 ```

 It generates a pair of private and public key with -g option.
 The private key is stored in the specified file.
-The public key is stored in a key store as a C source code soo that it can be compiled and linked with wolfBoot.
+The public key is stored in a key store as a C source code in "src/keystore.c" soo that it can be compiled and linked with wolfBoot.
 If you have an existing key pair, you can use -i option to import the pablic key to the store.